-When it comes to purchasing bedsheets, one of the most commonly talked about factors is the thread count (TC).
+When it comes to buying bedsheets, one of the most commonly talked about factors is the thread count (TC).
 Thread count refers to the number of threads woven into one square inch of fabric, and it’s often believed that a higher thread count means better quality bedding.
 But is this really the case?
 Let’s take a closer look at how much thread count bedsheets you really need.

 Thread Count vs Quality: A Common Mistake

 A popular belief holds that the higher the thread count, the higher the quality of the bedding.
 However, this is not entirely accurate.
-While TC in bedsheet does play a significant role, it’s not the sole factor of fabric quality.
+While TC in bedsheets does play a significant role, it’s not the sole factor of fabric quality.
 Other factors such as the type of cotton used, the fabric weave, and the finishing process contribute significantly to the overall quality of your bedsheets.

-To fully understand the impact of thread count on fabric quality, we need to consider the types of cotton used in bedsheets.
+To fully understand the impact of thread counts on fabric quality, we need to consider the types of cotton used in bedsheets.
 The two most common varieties are Egyptian cotton and Supima cotton, both known for their long fibers which make the fabric more durable and soft.
 These high-quality cotton types are often associated with high TC bedsheets.